hank199599/npm_modules/24_game_solver/README.md

 Description
 -------
-Modify the PHP code of 24 Point Poker Game Calculator, Converted to JavaScript module form.
+Modify the PHP code of 24 Point Poker Game Calculator,
+Converted to JavaScript module form.

+The output will be a JSON form,
-The output will contain: solution list (array), number of solutions
+which will be in form with solution list (array), number of solutions.

 installation
 -------